riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 OK, a bit of a code dump... let's first look at what we've done with our 2 existing tests.
 We've basically taken the tests and refactored them out into 2 helper functions `toggleAndCheckTaskStatus` and `toggleStatusAndCheckStrikeThru`.

-The point of this is so that our re-activation tests don't contain a bunch of copy and pasted code.
-The only thing that is different for the re-activation tests is the initial test data created in the `before` and `after` blocks along with whether the test should be checking for a completed or not completed task.
+The point of this is so that our re-activation tests don't contain a bunch of duplicate code.
+The only thing that is different for the re-activation tests is the initial test data created in the `before` and `after` blocks and whether the test should be checking for a completed or not completed task.
 So our helper functions take in a parameter indicating whether a task is being completed or not and we can thus re-use the test code for both the complete and re-activate tests.

 We now have 3 failing tests, the test that checks for the removal of the strike through when a task is re-activated is going to pass as the implementation code currently does not toggle the class of a task based on it's completion status.